RudgeLab/MorphoOrganismos/README.md

 4. Run the notebook: jupyter notebook <name>

 ## Matlab
-This is old code used to testing some ideas.
-Based on course regular grid.
+This is old code used to test some ideas.
+Based on a coarse regular grid.
 Not really documented.